AzuraCast/azuracast.com/docs/install.md

 title: Install AzuraCast
 ---

+# Install AzuraCast

+[[toc]]

 AzuraCast is flexible and works on a broad number of environments, from inexpensive VPSes and servers to your own home computer running Windows, MacOS or Linux.
 There are two ways to install AzuraCast that differ significantly.

-[[toc]]

 ## Recommended Installation Method